-We don't fully understand the causes, but an inflammatory process is probably involved.
+We don't fully understand what causes a frozen shoulder, but an inflammatory process is probably involved.
 Sometimes freezing occurs because the shoulder has been immobilized for a long time by injury, surgery, or illness.
 In many cases the cause is obscure.
 Fortunately, the shoulder can usually be unfrozen, though full recovery takes time — and lots of self-help.

-The process usually begins with an injury (such as a fracture) or inflammation of the soft tissues, such as bursitis or tendinitis of the rotator cuff.
+The process usually begins with an injury (such as a fracture) or inflammation of the soft tissues, typically due to overuse injuries such as bursitis or tendinitis of the rotator cuff.
 Inflammation causes pain that is worse with movement and limits the shoulder's range of motion.

 When the shoulder becomes immobilized in this way, the connective tissue surrounding the glenohumeral joint — the joint capsule — thickens and contracts, losing its normal capacity to stretch.
 Trying to avoid the pain caused by moving the shoulder leads to further contraction of the capsule.
 The humerus has less space to move in, and the joint may lose its lubricating synovial fluid.
 In advanced cases, bands of scar tissue (adhesions) form between the joint capsule and the head of the humerus.

 A frozen shoulder may take two to nine months to develop.
 Although the pain may slowly improve, stiffness continues, and range of motion remains limited.

 Who gets frozen shoulder?